EOSIO/eosio.cdt/docs/09_tutorials/01_binary-extension.md

 }
 ```

-Next, let's upgrade the contract and try to read from our table and write to our table the original way:
+Next, upgrade the contract and try to read from table and write to table the original way:

 ```
 ~/binary_extension_contract $ eosio-cpp binary_extension_contract.cpp -o binary_extension_contract.wasm